 We have quite a few people who sketch in my office so rolls of trace can be found just about anywhere you look … but that doesn’t matter to me when I reach for MY roll of trace only to find that it’s gone missing – probably a result of me leaving it somewhere rather than someone else stealing it.

-I know people the people in my office pretty well since I sit next to them for 10 hours a day, and I’d probably know them a whole lot better if I didn’t talk so much more than anyone else.
-Even as I sit here at my desk writing this, I can simply look over the top of my screen and I can see all but one of the people that work here … and I can see 6 rolls of trace.
-Two of these rolls are on my desk, one is on Landon’s desk, but he sits right next to me so I am going to say that that’s my roll of trace as well. (sorry Landon) Three rolls of trace are on my desk and I want the other three rolls that I can see on my desk as well.
+I know the people in my office pretty well since I sit next to them for 10 hours a day, and I’d probably know them a whole lot better if I didn’t talk so much more than everyone else.
+Even as I sit here at my desk writing this, I can simply look over the top of my screen and see all but one of the people that work here … and I see 6 rolls of trace.
+Two of these rolls are on my desk, one is on Landon’s desk, but he sits right next to me so I am going to say that that’s my roll of trace as well. (sorry Landon) That makes three rolls of trace on my desk, but I want the other three rolls that I can see to be on my desk as well.
 Particularly if it’s a newer roll.
 Yes, those are better.

 You can take my pens, I have a million of them and it’s unlikely you could ever find them all.
 You can even take my scales – I have like 30 of those, and with the exception of the one I took from my Dad, the very first one I ever owned, I hold zero attachment to any of them.

 I’d prefer you not take my scissors – I have the kind that is specifically made for left-handed people.
 Ever since they started making the handles more ergonomic, it is actually painful to use scissors made for your right-hand in your left hand.
 I know left-handed people all over the world know exactly what I’m talking about.
 Right-handed people probably didn’t even realize this was an issue because they think everything is about them.
 Even then, I’ll make due … I’ll grab my X-Acto knife.